- Recent studies find that machine and free-weight training is, in general, equally effective for building muscle.

 As you can see, both types of exercise equipment have their pros and cons.
 There are probably more than the ones I listed above, but those are some of the more prominent ones.

-Moving on, let’s have a look at how the two types of equipment might suit different goals or groups.
+Now, let’s look at how the two types of equipment might suit different goals or groups.

-Someone might begin their training journey with a program like Starting Strength, and starts practicing the squat, bench press, and deadlift their first day in the gym, but another might start off with a month or two of machine training while they’re getting acquainted with the gym.
+Some beginners might want to start their training journey with a program like the beginner barbell workout plan and start practicing the squat, bench press, and deadlift on their first day in the gym, but another might start with a month or two of machine training while they’re getting acquainted with the gym.

-If you know right off the bat that you want to train or even compete in powerlifting, weightlifting or Crossfit, then you might head for the free weights right away.
-But if you are more interested in building muscle and getting stronger in general then there’s no requirement to do so.
+If you know right off the bat that you want to train or even compete in powerlifting, weightlifting, or Crossfit, then you might head for the free weights right away.
+But if you are more interested in building muscle, getting stronger, and healthier in general, then there’s no requirement to do so.

 Thus, the choice of equipment is up to you, and there are no wrong answers.
-I started my own training career using a little bit of both: I used some machines, and used free weights in the exercises I felt comfortable with, and that is probably a good starting point for many.
+I started my training career using a little bit of both: I used some machines, and used free weights in the exercises I felt comfortable with, which is probably a good starting point for many.

-In our app, StrengthLog, you will find lots of different training programs with either free weights, machines, or combinations of them.
+In our workout log app, you will find lots of different training programs with either free weights, machines, or combinations.

-If you’re looking to get started with barbell training, I recommend our beginner barbell program.
+- If you want to get started with barbell training, I recommend our beginner barbell program.